-Merino wool is loved within the hiking and camping communities due to its amazing ability to stay warm even while wet!
+Merino wool is loved within the hiking and camping communities due to its unique ability to stay warm even while wet!

 This leads many to want to purchase it but they can be worried about the typical issues around wool clothing and that it can be itchy, so is merino wool itchy?

 Merino wool tends to itch very little or none at all depending on your skin sensitivity.
-This is due in large part to the use of smaller, finer, diameter fibers.
+This is largely due to the use of smaller, finer, diameter fibers.
 These merino fibers are much more flexible and are very well suited to longer wearing.
 Hikers favor it due to its warmth and its ability to handle body odor and sweat without getting too stinky.

 Today we are going to cover topics that most hikers, backpackers, and campers have about the properties and qualities of Merino wool products.

-Today we will dig into wool itch and maximizing your gears life along with why some Merino Wool will be itchy along with how to wash and care to ensure the longest lifespan you can get.
+Today we will dig into wool itch and maximizing your gear life along with why some Merino Wool will be itchy along with how to wash and care to ensure the most extended lifespan you can get.